MassGrid/MassGrid/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the mlgbcoind tests manually, launch src/test/test_mlgbcoin .
+To run the massgridd tests manually, launch src/test/test_massgrid .

-To add more mlgbcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more massgridd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the mlgbcoin-qt tests manually, launch src/qt/test/mlgbcoin-qt_test
+To run the massgrid-qt tests manually, launch src/qt/test/massgrid-qt_test

-To add more mlgbcoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more massgrid-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.